 Gangs in New Jersey

-Gangs have been reported in every county in New Jersey, in rural, urban, and suburban areas.
-The document pictured at right shows the 2017 NJSP (New Jersey State Police) Gang Survey results.
-It shows which NJ municipalities have high gang presence as well as providing additional data.
-Click here to download.
+Gangs have been reported in every county in rural, urban, and suburban areas.
+Click on the document pictured at right to view results of the 2017 New Jersey State Police Statewide Gang Assessment.

 GANG MEMBERS ARE:

 - More likely to commit a crime, increasing their chances of being arrested/incarcerated